I

 Yet,

-not lived up to my expectations.
+you have not lived up to my expectations.

 It